Category: AI & Infrastructure

 Retrieval-Augmented Generation: A Reality Check

-The gap between RAG’s early promise and production reality is where the interesting structural bets are forming.
+The gap between RAG's promise and its production behavior is where most enterprise AI deployments are quietly stalling.

 The Operator Read